Bullitt County, Kentucky: Politics

+Elected officials

 Economy

 Bullitt County, which is bisected by I-65, the main north–south transportation corridor, has grown into a thriving distribution hub, and several of its major business parks are approximately 16 mi from Louisville International Airport and UPS' global air-freight hub Worldport.
 More than 6000000 sqft of distribution, warehousing and other complexes have been built and absorbed in Bullitt County since 2000, and additional construction is ongoing.

 Bullitt County residents have easy access to major job centers such as Elizabethtown, Fort Knox, and Louisville.

 Education

 Bullitt County is served by Bullitt County Public Schools, except for parts in Fort Knox, which are served by the Department of Defense Education Activity (DoDEA).

 There are six county middle schools: